Tianyuan man: Contributions to later populations

-Ancient and modern East Asians can be modeled to derive most of their ancestry from an Onge-related population (76–79%) with gene flow from a Tianyuan-related population (21–24%).
+Ancient and modern East Asians derive most of their ancestry from an Onge-related population (76–79%), with additional gene flow from a Tianyuan-related population (21–24%).
 Around 22,000 to 26,000 years ago, the Tianyuan cluster was replaced by East Asian-like ancestry.
-According to a 2025 study, ancient East Asians are equally diverged from the Basal Asian Xingyi and Tianyuan lineages, suggesting that the ancestors of ancient East Asians are an admixture of ancestries related to Tianyuan Man and Early Neolithic Xingyi.
-Although the Hoabinhian, Early Neolithic Xingyi, and Tianyuan lineages are equally diverged from each other, the Hoabinhian and Xingyi display some connections to East Asians, possibly due to more recent gene flow.
+According to a 2025 study, it's likely that the ancestors of ancient East Asians were a mixture of ancestries related to Tianyuan Man and Early Neolithic Xingyi.
+Although the Hoabinhian, Early Neolithic Xingyi, and Tianyuan lineages were equally diverged from East Asians and each other, the Hoabinhian and Xingyi display some connections to East Asians, possibly due to more recent gene flow.

 A Tianyuan-like population contributed around 29–50% ancestry to the Ancient North Eurasians, with the remainder being made up by Early West Eurasian ancestry represented by the Kostenki-14 specimen.
 A c.
 34,000 year old specimen from Northern Mongolia (Salkhit) derives approximately 75% ancestry from a Tianyuan-like population, with the remainder (25%) being derived from a Yana-like population.
 The Salkhit individual displayed a complex bi-directional relationship to the Ancient North Eurasians.
+There is also evidence for low amounts (c.
+2%) of Tianyuan-related geneflow into the Upper Paleolithic Sungir population of Western Russia, consistent with traces of Denisovan ancestry.
+Similarly, GoyetQ116-1 from western Europe shares excess affinity with both Tianyuan and the BachoKiro_IUP specimen although this is due to gene flow from the latter.
+While increased Tianyuan affinity among Eastern hunter-gatherers is explained by high Ancient North Eurasian ancestry, a similar affinity observed among Iberian hunter-gatherers (MLZ) is instead explained by high GoyetQ116-1 ancestry.

-Basal East Asian or "Deep Asian" ancestry represented by Tianyuan or Andamanese Onge contributed to the Peopling of Southeast Asia, following deeply diverged Australasian ancestry and preceding Mesolithic and Neolithic expansions of Ancient Southern East Asians associated with the spread of Austroasiatic and Austronesian languages.
+Basal East Asian or "Deep Asian" ancestry, represented by Tianyuan or Andamanese Onge, directly contributed to the peopling of Southeast Asia, following the establishment of deeply diverged Australasian ancestry and preceding Mesolithic and Neolithic expansions of Ancient Southern East Asians associated with the spread of Austroasiatic and Austronesian languages.

 The Tianyuan man also shares more alleles with South American populations, such as the Surui and Karitiana in Brazil and Chane in northern Argentina and southern Bolivia, than with other indigenous Americans.